cisagov/dotgov-data/README.md

-The [.gov top-level domain](https://home.dotgov.gov) is operated so that the online services of US-based government organizations are easy to identify on the internet.
-In support of that aim, we publish .gov domain data publicly.
+The [.gov top-level domain](https://get.gov) exists so that the online services of U.S.-based government organizations are easy to identify on the internet.
+In support of that aim, the .gov registry publishes information about our domains.

 This repository contains the official, full list of registered domains in the .gov zone.
-The US Government's executive, legislative, and judicial branches are represented, as are US-based state, territory, tribal, city, and county governments.
+The U.S. Government's executive, legislative, and judicial branches are represented, as are U.S.-based state, territory, tribal, city, and county governments.

-Two files are updated daily (when there is activity):
+Three files are updated daily (when there is activity):
 * [current-full.csv](https://github.com/cisagov/dotgov-data/blob/main/current-full.csv) – a CSV of all domains, including federal domains
 * [current-federal.csv](https://github.com/cisagov/dotgov-data/blob/main/current-federal.csv) – a CSV of only federal domains
+* [gov.txt](https://github.com/cisagov/dotgov-data/blob/main/gov.txt) – a copy of the .gov zone file

+current-full.csv and current-federal.csv are, in effect, decorated versions of the data in our zone file: they include data about the registrant organization.
+They include all domains in the "Ready" and "On hold" states of our registrar.

-These files list the "second-level domains" (e.g., cisa.gov) that are actively registered in the .gov zone; they do not list every _hostname_ (e.g., presidentscup.cisa.gov) in use in the .gov namespace.
+These 3 files list the "second-level domains" (e.g., get.gov) that are actively registered in the .gov zone; they do not list every _hostname_ (e.g., manage.get.gov) in use in the .gov namespace.
+This repo hosts several other files that include .gov hostnames, though they are not complete.

 Note that not all registered domains offer an online service (e.g., a website, an email server) at the domain.

-This repo hosts several other files that include .gov hostnames, though they are not complete.

 ## Spot an issue?

 **This repo doesn't accept pull requests on current-{full,federal}**.
-If you manage a domain in these files and you:
-* notice that metadata about it is incorrect, log in to the [.gov registrar](https://domains.dotgov.gov) to correct it.
+If you manage a domain in these files and you notice that metadata about it is incorrect, log in to the [.gov registrar](https://manage.get.gov) to correct it.
-* want to transfer it to a different agency, step through the [domain ownership transfer process](https://home.dotgov.gov/management/#how-do-i-transfer-my-domain-to-a-different-agency).

-If you use any of this data or just have a question, let us know by [opening an issue](https://github.com/cisagov/dotgov-data/issues).
+* If you use any of this data or just have a question, let us know by [opening an issue](https://github.com/cisagov/dotgov-data/issues).

-Find a **security or privacy issue** on one of these domains?
+* Find a **security or privacy issue** on one of these domains?
 Review our [security policy](https://github.com/cisagov/dotgov-data/security/policy).

 ## Unofficial uses